Kōki Kameda

 Kōki Kameda (亀田 興毅, Kameda Kōki) is a Japanese former professional boxer who competed from 2003 to 2015.
-He is a three-weight world champion, having held the WBA light-flyweight title from 2006 to 2007, the WBC and lineal flyweight titles from 2009 to 2010, and the WBA (Regular) bantamweight title twice between 2010 and 2013.
+He is a two weight world champion, having held the World Boxing Association (WBA) light-flyweight title from 2006 to 2007 and the World Boxing Council (WBC) flyweight title from 2009 to 2010.
+He also held the WBA (Regular version) bantamweight title twice between 2010 and 2013.
 His younger brothers, Daiki and Tomoki, are also professional boxers.

 Amateur career

-Back in 2000 when Kameda was only 14 years old, Kameda managed to get some national attention by taking on former two time division world champion, Hiroki Ioka, in a 2 round exhibition match.
+Back in 2000 when Kameda was only 14 years old, Kameda managed to get some national attention by taking on former two time division world champion, Hiroki Ioka, in a 2-round exhibition match.
 Ioka was the inaugural WBC minimumweight champion and was also the former WBA light flyweight champion, a title which Kameda himself would controversially win in August 2006.
 Kameda at first was believed to have got a first round knockdown on the former champion by landing a left straight and a right hook, but the referee ruled it as a slip.
 Kameda throughout the exhibition bout, would try to go for a knockout.
 However, the fight went the distance and this would jump start Kameda by going all out on the former champion.

 Professional career

 On August 2, 2006, in his first attempt for the world title, Kameda squared off with Juan Jose Landaeta of Venezuela in Yokohama, Japan, for the World Boxing Association light flyweight title.
 The fight was rather controversial as Kameda won the fight in a split decision despite getting knocked down in the first round and being dominated in the final two rounds.
-Further fueling controversy was the fact that the Korean judge who scored the fight 114-113 in Kameda's favor gave the final round to Kameda 10-9, although the perception by most observers was that the clearly exhausted Japanese boxer did nothing but tie up his opponent and try to avoid being knocked out in that round.
+Further fueling controversy was the fact that the Korean judge who scored the fight 114–113 in Kameda's favor gave the final round to Kameda 10–9, although the perception by most observers was that the clearly exhausted Japanese boxer did nothing but tie up his opponent and try to avoid being knocked out in that round.
 If the Korean judge had scored the final round in favor of Landaeta, the Venezuelan would have won the bout.
 The match reinforced the existence of a home field advantage and the bias a foreign fighter must face when fighting on Japanese soil.

 There were mixed reactions from the Japanese public after the fight.
 Some 50,000 calls complaining against the decision were made to TBS (Tokyo Broadcasting System, the station that broadcast the fight) to complain about the decision.
 While some hailed the 19-year-old's aggressiveness and impressive technique, others believed Landaeta was obviously the better fighter and exposed Kameda's inexperience and questionable stamina.
 Despite the controversial nature of the decision, it was a close, bitterly contested bout.
 Scoring some of the very close earlier rounds for Kameda would give the young fighter the necessary buffer on the scorecards to required to win, despite Landaeta's late charge.
 Kameda's father and trainer's backlash against the critics went as far as death threats.